You can use the gtwcontrol RequireConfidentiality flag to require the use of encryption globally, for all messages between the client and database.

 gtwcontrol -x YES

-If the system is set up with host groups, which are separate Vantage gateways for groups of IP addresses, you can set the confidentiality requirement separately for each host group, for example:
+Host groups are separate Vantage gateways for groups of IP addresses.
+If the system is set up with host groups, you can set the confidentiality requirement separately for each host group, for example:

 gtwcontrol -x YES -g [host_ID]